 Objects can also be cloned, whether they are functional or imperative.
 The library function Oo.copy makes a shallow copy of an object.
-That is, it returns an object that is equal to the previous one.
-The instance variables have been copied but their contents are shared.
+That is, it returns a new object that has the same methods and instance variables as its argument.
+The instance variables are copied but their contents are shared.
 Assigning a new value to an instance variable of the copy (using a method call) will not affect instance variables of the original, and conversely.
 A deeper assignment (for example if the instance variable is a reference cell) will of course affect both the original and the copy.